School Committee - February 06, 2025

 And it shows what days would be off.

 So this is the calendar that has no school on Indigenous Peoples Day, Veterans Day, MLK Day, and Memorial Day.
+And then it has half days on days like Yom Kippur, Rosh Hashanah, Day 1, Day 2, Diwali, Eid, both Eids, Good Friday.

 So this is calendar one.

+Avi, I have it up turned through my way up.
 Is that helpful if I share it and you can walk through it?
+That would be super helpful.

-Let me stop sharing.
+All right.
+So let me stop sharing.

 Oh, let me come back to the Zoom screen here.

+There we go.
+Thank you.
 You all see my screen like that?

 Mm-hmm.